-The Contract may not be appropriate for you if you plan to take withdrawals from an Index Account Option prior to the end of the Index Account Option Term, especially if you plan to take ongoing withdrawals such as Required Minimum Distributions.
+The Contract may not be appropriate for you if you plan to take withdrawals from an Index Account Option prior to the end of the Index Account Option Term, especially if you plan to take ongoing withdrawals such as Required Minimum Distributions or the payment of advisory fees to your third-party advisor.
 We apply an Interim Value adjustment to amounts removed from an Index Account Option during the Index Account Option Term, and if this adjustment is negative, you could lose up to 98% of your investment.
 Withdrawals could also result in significant reductions to your Contract Value and the Contract Value element of the death benefit (perhaps by more than the amount withdrawn), as well as to the Index Adjustment credited at the end of the Index Account Option Term.
 Withdrawals may also be subject to income taxes and income tax penalties if taken before age 59 1/2.
-If you do intend to take ongoing withdrawals under the Contract, particularly from an Index Account Option during the Index Account Option Term, you should consult with a financial professional.
+If you do intend to take ongoing withdrawals under the Contract, particularly from an Index Account Option during the Index Account with a financial professional.

 Income taxes, tax penalties and certain restrictions may apply to any withdrawal you make.
 There are limitations on withdrawals from qualified plans.
-For more information, please see "TAXES" beginning on page 36.
+For more information, please see "TAXES" beginning on page 34.